apache/singa/doc/en/docs/installation.md

     $ cd python
     $ pip install .

-Developers can build the wheel file via

-    # under the build directory
-    $ cd python

-The generated wheel file is under "dist" directory.

-#### Compile SINGA with USE_CUDA=ON
+#### USE_CUDA

 Users are encouraged to install the CUDA and [cuDNN](https://developer.nvidia.com/cudnn) for running SINGA on GPUs to get better performance.

-SINGA has been tested over CUDA (7, 7.5, 8), and cuDNN (4 and 5).
-If cuDNN is decompressed into non-system folder, e.g. /home/bob/local/cudnn/, the following commands should be executed for cmake and the runtime to find it
+SINGA has been tested over CUDA 9, and cuDNN 7.
+If cuDNN is installed into non-system folder, e.g. /home/bob/local/cudnn/, the following commands should be executed for cmake and the runtime to find it

     $ export CMAKE_INCLUDE_PATH=/home/bob/local/cudnn/include:$CMAKE_INCLUDE_PATH